 Chance to meet a legend

-One of the featured keynote speakers at RootsTech this year is Dr. Henry Louis Gates, Jr. The Alphonse Fletcher University Professor and Director of the Hutchins Center for African & African American Research at Harvard University, Professor Gates is best known for his groundbreaking genealogy series, Finding Your Roots, now in its forth season on PBS.
+One of the featured keynote speakers at RootsTech this year is Dr. Henry Louis Gates, Jr. The Alphonse Fletcher University Professor and Director of the Hutchins Center for African & African American Research at Harvard University, Professor Gates is best known for his groundbreaking genealogy series, Finding Your Roots, now in its fourth season on PBS.

 As it turns out, nine years ago I received a letter of support from Dr. Gates after he, a distinguished African American member of the National Society, Sons of the American Revolution (NSSAR), learned of my research and application process for membership into the same male lineage society.
 At the time, he was one of the first African American members in the society.
 In his letter to me, he stated that he would be very interested to hear about my lineage and the research that uncovered my patriot ancestor and the women with whom he had children.